SonlamBKIC/video-hub/README.md

 ## Production deployment

-Build production docker image for api project
+Build production docker image for api project.

 ```sh
 cd video-hub-api
 docker build -t video-hub-api .
 ```

 Create and run docker container for api project. **path_to_env_file** is the path to your .env for the production environment.
-The .env file structure for the production environment is the same as the development environment
+The .env file structure for the production environment is the same as the development environment.

 ```sh
 docker run -p3434:3000 -p3435:3001 -env-file {path_to_env_file} --name=video-hub-api -d video-hub-api
 ```

-Build production docker image for web project
+Build production docker image for web project.

 ```sh
 cd video-hub-web
 docker build -t video-hub-web .
 ```

 Create and run docker container for web project. **path_to_env_file** is the path to your .env for the production environment.
-The .env file structure for the production environment is the same as the development environment
+The .env file structure for the production environment is the same as the development environment.

 ```sh
 docker run -p4173:8080 -env-file {path_to_env_file} --name=video-hub-web -d video-hub-web
 ```

-Access the production application or host production application to the internet using the following url:
+Access the production application or host production application to the internet using the following url.

 ```link
 http://localhost:4173